 The US’ large employers of various companies with fifty or more full-time hireling are expected to provide COBRA health insurance to employees who qualify for it.
 The employers provide them insurance by paying only a portion of the insurance premiums.

 If an employee becomes ineligible for COBRA, their employer shall stop making their payment for the worker’s insurance premiums.
-If such a situation arises, COBRA asks the employee or their dependents if they want to continue with the same insurance for a limited time period at their own expense.
+If a situation arises, COBRA allows employees or their dependents to continue insurance for a limited time at their own expense.

 The health insurance plans of COBRA give coverage for prescription drugs, vision care, dental therapies (comes under COBRA dental insurance), etc. Life insurance or disability insurance schemes don’t fall under COBRA.